 6- A magic sword being held by someone else.
 As "1".

 7- The Phylactory is secretly hidden inside someone else's body, perhaps unwillingly.
 Removing the phylactory would probably require killing the person it is currently inside.

 8- The Phylactory is a small, seemingly unimportant trinket that the Lich always carries with them, such as an ancient arrowhead, a smooth stone, a petrified piece of bread, etc.

 1- Regenerating its body after it is destroyed.
 This takes 1d4 hours.

 2- Pulling its soul out of a damaged body and placing it into the next available one.
-The Lich has a resourvir of bodies concealed somewhere in the world.
+The Lich has a number of spare bodies concealed somewhere in the world.

 3- Healing the body that the Lich is in.
 The Lich will pretend to "die", then once the danger has passed, the phylactory will heal the "dead" body.

 4- Enabling the Lich to try and possess one of the other bodies near him, even if it is occupied.
 The Lich will then modify a body to suit its needs.

 1- A ranged weapon.
 The Lich fights with: 1d4 [1= A magazine fed, fully automatic crossbow, 2= a longbow that fires magic arrows, 3= The Lich has 1d8 metal spheres orbiting it at all times as per Meteor Guard; 4= A gun.]